• Skip to primary navigation

 Sweet and salty snacks arranged on white platter to make Christmas Snack Board with text overlay.

-This Sweet and Salty Christmas Snack Board is the ultimate way to entertain during the holidays!
+This sweet and salty Christmas Charcuterie Board is the ultimate way to entertain during the holidays!
 These sweet and salty snacks require absolutely zero cooking and are devoured by both kids and adults alike.
 We’ve included tons of snack ideas, as well as easy tips to make your board beautiful and festive for any holiday gathering.

 Christmas snacks arranged on white platter to make Christmas Snack Board.